 “We want to make art set in a world that’s a bit loose and fun, where people can come to have a good time.”

 Working both as a booking agency for circus artists and as a performance collective the company’s flagship production, “Cab Suave” began touring in January 2022.
-Whilst Cab Suave is a new production Abby and Latonya bring over ten years of friendship and performing arts industry experience to the project.
+Whilst Cab Suave is a new production Ambrose and Latonya bring over ten years of friendship and performing arts industry experience to the project.

 2022 – Cab Suave